cloudmesh-community/book/chapters/ai/ai.md

     if __name__ == '__main__':
         app.run(debug=True)

-As mentioned above these these are examples of static API endpoints.
+As mentioned previously these these are examples of static API endpoints.
 In many scenarios having a dynamic API would be preferred.
 Lets explore the data partition endpoint and modify the code for the static version to make a dynamic version.
 Below is the function definition for the dynamic